-Prerequisites: Family Living (Preferred) Child Development is a semester course that studies children and their physical, mental, emotional, and social growth and development.
+Child Development is a semester course that studies children and their physical, mental, emotional, and social growth and development.
 Teen sexuality and decision making skills are addressed.
 Parenting expectations and responsibilities are reinforced using the Real Care Baby infant simulator.
 This course will study medical topics that relate to child development including child birth.
 This course is taught in the Spring in correlation with Family Living.
+This is offered as a dual credit class through Missouri State University.
+A fee is required for 3 hours of college credit.
+If qualifications for dual credit classes are not met prior to the first day of class, then students will not receive dual credit.